-Having no prior background in business, Tom Condon found his classes stimulating and professors very supportive.
+In 1963, Tom Condon graduated with his Bachelor of Science degree in Foreign Trade & Transportation.
+Having no prior background in business, he found his classes stimulating and professors very supportive.
 It was clear to him they wanted him to succeed.

 That theme of progress and support “was fostered by the Dean of the Department, Floyd R. Simpson.
 He expected excellence in instruction and was extremely forward-thinking in his approach.
 CBE earned a good, solid reputation in the Los Angeles business community and beyond,” Tom explained.